invictus-integration/docs-ifa/README.md

-# Invictus for Azure - integration
+# Invictus for Azure - Integration

+todo: add intro for IfA.

+All documentation on the framework can be found [here](framework/framework.md).

-All relevant product documentation for Invictus for Azure can be found here.
+All documentation on the dashboard can be found [here](dashboard/dashboard.md).

 ## Architecture

-The full description of the architecture (including diagrams and service names) can be found [here](./architecture/architecture-diagram.md "here").
+The full description of the architecture (including diagrams and service names) can be found [here](architecture/architecture-diagram.md "here").

-## Install and deploy Invictus for Azure
-The full release and deployment procedure is described in this section.
-- Backend
-- Frontend
-- Dashboard

-## Invictus components documentation
-The documentation for the components can be found in this section
-- Pub-Sub
-- Matrix
-- Transco

-# Related documentation
+## Related documentation

 The following documentation sites are related to the Invictus for Azure integration methodology.
 Some of these documentations are only accessible to authorized customers.

 - Invictus methodology (private)
 - Invictus jumpstart templates (private)
 - Invictus for BizTalk